 Why Childcare is so good for your child

-In the modern world, it’s not unusual for both parents in a household to be employed.
-And, with single-parent families on the rise, and relatives and extended families often living interstate or overseas, finding suitable childcare is a task most parents will face.
+In today’s world, it’s not unusual for all adults in a household to be juggling both work and family commitments.
+With single-parent families on the rise, and relatives and extended families often living interstate or overseas, finding suitable childcare is a task most families will face.

 No matter their age when entering childcare, it’s an opportunity for your baby, toddler or kindergarten / preschool-age child to learn about the world around them.
 They will also build the skills and resilience they will need to be successful in the transition to school and into the future.
 They will learn to share, make friends, and develop many skills that will serve them for life.
 And, let’s not forget, have a lot of fun at the same time!
 Childcare also provides many benefits for parents.